Downtown Business District | Residential Areas

 405 E. Main Street

 The most interesting house in Round Rock is arguably the Nelson-Crier house just east of downtown.
-The buidling originally had a large, round tower where the Ionic columns now are.
-Photos from the 1920s are significantly different from those today.
+The buidling originally was in a Queen Anne style with a three-story turret at the northeast corner, but was later remodeled to a neoclassical style with an Ionic-columned porch.
+The foundation of the turret remains as a large patio.
 Drastic remodeling has not diminished the beauty of this house.
+(Top photo: northwest corner ca. 2006; bottom photo: northeast corner ca. 1900)

 The Merrell House and the St. Charles Hotel building were built at roughly the same time and are very similar architecturally.
 They are essentially the two-story version of the Palm House at a somewhat larger scale and are examples of the reconstruction-era Greek Revival style.
 The square columns which support the second floor porch and the roof allude to the columns of the classical Greek Revival homes.